0xTCG/sequre/README.md

 This will execute all unit tests [locally](#sequres-network-config), on a single machine.

-Drop the `--unit` flag to include the end-to-end tests of genome-wide association study, drug-target interaction inference, and mentagenomic classifiers as well:
+Drop the `--unit` flag to include the end-to-end tests for genome-wide association study, drug-target interaction inference, and metagenomic classifiers as well:
 ```bash
 scripts/run.sh tests --local
 ```